apache/incubator-devlake-website/versioned_docs/version-v0.19/Troubleshooting/Configuration.md

     command: --innodb-buffer-pool-size=200M
 ```

-### Repositories don't show up to select for data scopes in GitHub connections
+### Repositories don't show up for selection as data scopes in GitHub connections

 See issue [#6038](https://github.com/apache/incubator-devlake/issues/6038)

-First you should check whether you access token has necessary permissions, if permissions are correct.
-Please make sure that after creating the token you have authorized it using SSO if your account are protected by organization SAML enforcement.
+First, check if your access token has the necessary permissions.
+If the permissions are correct, make sure that you have authorized the token using SSO if your account is protected by organization SAML enforcement.

-More details about authenticating with SAML single sign-on can be seen [here](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on).
+For more details about authenticating with SAML single sign-on, see here: https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on.

 ## None of them solve your problem?